NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 small longitude-latitude window in which to perform a search for images.
 Pick two images that are very close in time and with a big amount of overlap (ideally they would have consecutive orbit numbers).
-Those can be passed to ASP’s ``stereo`` tool to create an initial DEM.
+Those can be passed to ASP’s ``parallel_stereo`` tool to create an initial DEM.
 Then, search for other images close to the center of the maximum overlap of the first two images.
 Pick one or more of those, ideally with different illumination conditions than the first two.
 Those (together with one of the first two images) can be used for SfS.

-To locate the area of spatial overlap, the images can be map-projected (either with ``cam2map`` with a coarse resolution) or with ``mapproject``, using for example the LOLA DEM as the terrain to project onto, or the DEM obtained from running ``stereo`` on those images.
+To locate the area of spatial overlap, the images can be map-projected (either with ``cam2map`` with a coarse resolution) or with ``mapproject``, using for example the LOLA DEM as the terrain to project onto, or the DEM obtained from running ``parallel_stereo`` on those images.
 Then the images can be overlayed as georeferenced images in ``stereo_gui``.
 A good sanity check is to examine the shadows in various images.
 If they point in different directions in the images